awslabs/unicornflix/README.md

 ?
 Do you want Amplify to use your existing GraphQL API to manage your videos? <b>Yes</b>
 </pre>

 Above we created the first part of amplify video to support transcoding of files.
-This workflow stands up two S3 buckets with a Lambda trigger that's purpose is to create new   MediaComvert jobs for the files uploaded.
+This workflow stands up two S3 buckets with a pre-processing Lambda function - to create new MediaConvert jobs for the files uploaded - and a post-processing Lambda function - to register the completed job and make the content available for playback.
 The MediaConvert job is configured to use the template you choose in the prompts above.

 <pre>
 Video On Demand only supports GraphQL right now.